 Next time I make Shrimp Veracruz, I’m going to reach for that bag of corn behind the frozen yogurt in the freezer.
 I mean, I always have a half-empty bag of frozen corn, don’t you?
 Why not put it to use!

-This is one of those one-pan meals (aside from the rice) that help make cooking and clean up a lot easier.
-I love making this in my cast iron skillet, but any skillet will do.
+This one-pan meal (aside from the rice) can help make cooking and clean up a lot easier.
+I love making this in my cast iron skillet.
+Any skillet will do, though.

 Shrimp Veracruz is an easy-to-make, Mexican-inspired dish that I can’t wait for you to try!
-Serve it with a side salad for a fabulous, filling meal.
+White rice is the perfect accompaniment for this simple shrimp dish.
+Serve it with a side salad for a complete and filling meal.

 This Mexican-inspired dish is filled with rich flavors and color.
 It's easy to make and a delight to serve!